Dude, Where’s My Element? An explanation of the

 #visible? or some form of

-wait_while with either of these methods, and
+wait_while with these methods, and

 you are receiving this notice, be aware that your tests might break in Watir 7.
 Keep in mind